speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 - Do you want to debug all of that before you even start on your actual problem?

 MLIR gives you:
-- **Infrastructure**: Parsing, printing, verification, pass management—all solved
+- **Infrastructure**: Parsing, printing, verification, pass management, all solved
-- **Reusable passes**: CSE, DCE, inlining, canonicalization—hundreds of optimizations ready to use
+- **Reusable passes**: CSE, DCE, inlining, canonicalization, hundreds of optimizations ready to use
 - **Ecosystem**: Tools, debuggers, visualizers that work with any MLIR dialect
 - **Community**: Thousands of engineers at Google, Meta, Apple, Microsoft using and improving MLIR